acss-io/atomizer/docs/integrations/sveltekit.md

 ## Create the PostCSS config

-Create the `postcss.config.cjs` file to configure the Atomizer plugin.
+Create the `./postcss.config.cjs` file to configure the Atomizer plugin.

 ```js
 const atomizer = require('postcss-atomizer');